Tilbury LNG exports can reduce lifecycle GHGs in China: study

 Export expected to grow, reducing GHGs and improving air quality

-Customers from China are purchasing LNG produce at Tilbury is to displace coal as a source of energy for heating, industrial processes and power generation.
+Customers from Asia are purchasing LNG produced at Tilbury is to displace coal as a source of energy for heating, industrial processes and power generation.

 China led the world with 18% year over year growth in gas consumption in 2018 as it prioritized switching from coal to gas to address air pollution and reduce GHG emissions.
 The International Energy Agency projects that China will account for 40% of gas demand growth to 2024.
 This growth is driven primarily by Chinese policy in the 13th Five Year Plan which focuses on switching industry, residential buildings and power from coal to gas.